What’s competitive analysis and its purpose?

-One important step is to conduct an effective competitive analysis to evaluate your competitors’ brands.
-This analysis will give you a better overview of your company’s current state on the market and it will underline the main differences between your business and competitors’ businesses.
+One important step is to conduct a useful competitive analysis to evaluate your competitors’ brands.
+This analysis will give you a better overview of your company’s current state on the market, and it will underline the main differences between your business and competitors’ businesses.
 The main goal of this analysis is to give you a clear perspective on who is your competition, which are your competitors’ strengths and weaknesses, which are your competitors’ strategies on the market and, the most important question, how can you use those competitors’ insights to improve and further develop your business?

-Conducting a competitive analysis should be an essential part of a company’s marketing plan and it should be done at least one time per year, but many marketers are running away from this particular “task” because it takes time and resources, especially when the research is done manually.
-Luckily, nowadays, there are online tools that monitor automatically competitors’ activities and deliver the gather data to the user so he can be aware of all competitors’ moves without effort and with very little time investment.
+Conducting a competitive analysis should be an essential part of a company’s marketing plan, and it should be done at least one time per year.
+Still, many marketers are running away from this particular “task” because it takes time and resources, especially when the research is done manually.
+Luckily, nowadays, there are online tools that monitor competitors’ activities automatically and deliver the gather data to the user so he can be aware of all competitors’ moves without effort and with very little time investment.

 To start evaluating each of your competitors’ actions in different sectors as business, sales, and marketing, you should start by writing down a couple of questions.
 After finding the proper answers, you’ll gather the right information for a SWOT analysis (Strengths, Weaknesses, Opportunities, & Threats) of your competitors.

 Here are the Top 10 questions to start taking into account when planning to conduct a competitive analysis:

 - How my competitors are seen on the market?
 (Brand image; Brand awareness)